robbert-harms/pyschematron/README.rst

 Custom functions
 ----------------
-In direct mode evaluation, custom XSLT functions in your Schematron (`<xsl:function>`) are not supported.
+In the current direct mode evaluation, custom XSLT functions in your Schematron (`<xsl:function>`) are not supported.

-Custom Python functions are supported when using the `xslt2`, `xslt3`, `xpath2`, `xpath3`, or `xpath31` query binding languages.
-This uses the external function support in the `elementpath` library.

 Compliance